RockyLOMO/rxsvc/README.md

-# ℞lib-delta
+# ℞svc
-A set of middleware utilities for Java.
+A set of utilities for Java.